LagosPortugalGuide.com

 Sights along the route: 1) Lagos Marina 2) Municipal market 3) Gil Eanes plaza 4) Former slave market 5) Saint António Church 6) Santa María church 7) city walls 8) Saint Gonçalo city gate 9) Ponta da Bandeira Fort 10) Batata beach 11) Pinhão beach 12) Dona Ana beach 13) Camilo beach 14) Ponta da Piedade 15) Discoveries waxwork museum 16) Meia Praia beach

-Lagos is expecting a busy summer season for 2026, with returning visitors and new tourists increasingly discovering the western Algarve.
-The best accommodation books up quickly, so I would recommend securing your flights and hotel as early as possible.
+Lagos is expecting another busy summer in 2026, with returning visitors and a growing number of first-time arrivals who are only now discovering the western Algarve.
+The best accommodation books up months in advance, and the centrally located, well-reviewed hotels are always the first to go.
+My advice is to secure your flights and hotel as early as you can.

-Use the map below to discover the best accommodation in Lagos; if you adjust the dates to your holiday, it will display current prices and availability.
+Use the map below to browse the best accommodation in Lagos.
+Adjust the dates to match your holiday and it will display current prices and live availability.

-Insight: Many hotels allow free cancellation, so you can secure a low price now and continue browsing risk-free up until your holiday.
+Insight: Many hotels in Lagos allow free cancellation, so you can secure a good price now and continue browsing risk-free right up until your holiday.

 The modern marina complex of Lagos, filled with social bars and restaurants